statsig-io/docs/docs/autotune/introduction.md

 Because of these differences, Statsig recommends Autotune in the following scenarios:

 1. The cost of exposing users to a losing treatment is high.
 For example, sending new users to a landing page that is inferior may result in lost revenue or churn.
 While this may be a one-time loss, testing two user registration flows may result in users that never sign up.
-In this case, Autotune avoids permanently losing users since it can quickly adapt to feedback unlike a static A/B test
+In this case, Autotune avoids permanently losing users since it can quickly adapt to feedback unlike a static A/B test.
 2. You want the decision to be automated.
 Because Autotune automatically selects the winner, it requires no human decision-making.
 This is great for launching dozens of simultaneous tests, or for running a long-term unmonitored test.
 3. When it's okay for users to be exposed to different experiences upon return visits.
 For example, changing text or recommendation algorithms.
 4. When you have one simple metric to optimize for (eg. click-through rate) that has is an immediate effect of the test.